REGIONS OTHER THAN THE CENTRAL REGION

 Will not turn 19 years old prior to

 And will not turn 20 years old

-1.01A Proof of eligibility (age based)
+1.01A Proof of eligibility (age-based)

 In divisions 5U – 18U, all players participating in NCS Baseball tournament play shall always have photocopies of their original birth certificate in the possession of their team manager.
 Upon protest, failure to have a photocopy of the original birth certificate immediately available upon demand shall result in the offending team losing the game(s) and being ejected from the tournament

-Rule 1.01B Proof of eligibility (grade based)
+Rule 1.01B Proof of eligibility (grade-based)

-All grade-based players must have a copy of their birth certificate, current report card, or official school ID with grade, or any official government document stating the grade.
+All grade-based players must have a copy of their birth certificate, current report card, or official school ID with the grade, or any official government document stating the grade.

 Rule 1.02 Rosters

 Rosters are frozen prior to each event on a predetermined date.
-Players participating on a team’s lineup that are not listed on the roster are considered ineligible and will be removed from the event and the head coach will be ejected from the event.
+Players participating in a team’s lineup that are not listed on the roster are considered ineligible and will be removed from the event and the head coach will be ejected from the event.
 If the ineligible player has pitched during the event, he will be removed from the mound.

 Rule 1.03 Accuracy of roster